Briggsc28/briggsc28.github.io/_posts/2015-05-05-Getting-Started-Win10-IoT.md

 1. Open an Administrator Powershell and run the following commands:
 1. Set-Item WSMan:\localhost\Client\TrustedHosts -Value <The Pi's IP Address>
 1.    remove-module psreadline -force
+1. Enter-pssession -ComputerName <The Pi's IP Address> -Credential <The Pi's IP Address>\Administrator
+1. Enter p@ssw0rd in the password field
+1. Once the shell is connected run the following command hostname if the named returned is the name of the PI than your ready to go!

+Please note: When replacing the <The Pi's IP Address> you must also remove the brackets.

+Now lets give [Hello World](http://ms-iot.github.io/content/win10/samples/HelloWorld.htm) another go!

+Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).